HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 The purpose of the SEO chapter of the Web Almanac is to analyze various elements related to optimizing a website.
 In this chapter, we'll check if websites are providing a great experience for users and search engines.

 Many sources of data were used for our analysis including <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a>, the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">Chrome User Experience Report (CrUX)</a>, as well as raw and rendered HTML elements from the <a hreflang="en" href="https://httparchive.org/">HTTP Archive</a> on mobile and desktop.
-In the case of the HTTP Archive and Lighthouse, the data is limited to the data identified from websites' homepages only, not site-wide crawls.
+In the case of the HTTP Archive and Lighthouse, the data is limited to the data identified from websites' home pages only, not site-wide crawls.
 Keep that in mind when drawing conclusions from our results.
 You can learn more about the analysis on our [Methodology](./methodology) page.

 Read on to find out more about the current state of the web and its search engine friendliness.